speich/remoteFileExplorer/README.md

 * vertical or horizontal layout with or without navigation pane (tree view)
 * searching for files and folders
 * sorting of files and folders
+* access folders and files directly over the address bar of the browser
 * net panel logging all requests and server errors
 * remember opened folder and selection state
 * server side automatic generation of thumbnails with caching